EvansWinner/evanswinner.github.io/resume.md

 #### I like to make things better...

-I have about twenty years of varied IT experience, but it was my time in a leadership position that taught me that what I really crave is the opportunity to analyze systems and processes and make them more productive, more efficient, easier, and more fun; and I deeply believe in the power of experimentation to facilitate that process.
-I am therefore looking to make a transition to an analytical role, especially something in process improvement, operations analysis or business analysis.
+I have about twenty-five years of varied IT experience, but it was my time in a leadership position that taught me that what I really crave is the opportunity to analyze systems and processes and make them more productive, more efficient, easier, and more fun; and I deeply believe in the power of experimentation to facilitate that process.
+I am therefore looking to make a transition to an analytical role, especially something in process improvement, operations/systems/data analysis or business analysis.

 **Click the triangles for more details...**